20 Types of Artificial Intelligence You Use Every Single Day And Don’t Know It

 Recently, IBM Watson—the team that coded an A.I. to clean house at Jeopardy! in 2011, even defeating champion Ken Jennings—launched IoT for Automotive, a program with the ostensible goal of eliminating driver error through connectivity.
 Since more than 9 in 10 accidents are caused by human error, researchers surmise that eliminating human error is the clear solution.
 Currently, industry analysts peg the amount of connected cars at roughly 35 percent.

 As declared by Science, in 2007, “checkers [has been] solved.”
-Chinook, a program developed at the University of Alberta, can beat any human player at checkers; the best possible outcome for us flesh-and-blood people is a draw.
+Chinook, a program developed at the University of Alberta, can beat any human player at checkers; the best possible outcome for us flesh-and-blood folks is a draw.
 Same goes for Scrabble—it’s a program called Maven.
 Oh, and then there’s chess.
 We brought up DeepBlue earlier.
 But more recently, AlphaZero, an A.N.I developed by DeepMind, a cousin company of Google, won 100 games in a row against the world’s current best chess program.
 The catch?
 AlphaZero taught itself how to play—in four hours.
 In other words, if you lost to a computer in any of these games, it’s because the program was pulling punches.

 Nearly every modern video game has an artificial intelligence component.
 Maybe it shows up as programming behind droves of violent antagonists, like in high-octane games like DOOM and Uncharted.
 Or maybe it’s the code that directs non-player characters to act more lifelike—walking and talking and tending to daily chores—in more placid games.
 Whatever the case, it’s there.
 And video game reviewers and commentators tend to rate games based on the quality of the AI, using terms like, per Kotaku, “dumb AI” when it’s not portrayed as “realistic” enough.